UW-Madison-DataScience/R_for_data_sciences/organize/README.md

-**Learning Objectives:** After completing this material, an individual will be able to organize data in a variety of ways.
+**Learning Objectives:** After completing this material, an individual will be able to organize data tasks in a variety of ways.

 - document ongoing work with [R Markdown](http://rmarkdown.rstudio.com/)
+- create [functions](function.Rmd) to collapse repeated steps into one-line "verbs"
 - use [git and github](http://happygitwithr.com/) to keep track of code and document changes with version control
-- organize functions, documentation and data into packages (`R` libraries) to share
+- organize documentation and data tasks into [packages](package.Rmd) (`R` libraries) to share
 - create and manage external [database](database.Rmd) with `R` objects
     + see [databases](https://db.rstudio.com/)
     + understand use and limitations of CSV and XLS file formats